pedromoreira-estg/topics-REST/PITCHME.md

 ###Service Oriented Architecture
 ####Disadvantages
 * Increased Overhead
  * Every time a service interacts with another service, complete validation of input takes place.
-This increases the response time and increases machine load, and thereby degrades performance.
+This increases the response time and increases machine load.
 * Complex Service Management
  * Ensure that messages have been delivered in a timely manner.
 Lots of messages.
 * High Investment Cost